-The NHVRC is led by James Bell Associates in partnership with the Urban Institute.
-Support is provided by the Heising-Simons Foundation and the Robert Wood Johnson Foundation.
+The NHVRC is a partnership of James Bell Associates and the Urban Institute.
+Support is provided by the Heising-Simons Foundation and previously was also provided by the Robert Wood Johnson Foundation.
 The views expressed here do not necessarily reflect the views of the foundations.
-For details about the methodology, see the 2021 Home Visiting Yearbook.
+For a detailed methodology, see the 2022 Home Visiting Yearbook.